substrate-system/copy-button/README.md

 ## use

+## globals
+This looks at a css variable `--success-color`, which is used to color the checkmark that is displayed after you copy something.

 ### index.js
 Import this file.
 It depends on [tonic](https://github.com/nichoth/tonic) and [clipboard-copy](https://github.com/feross/clipboard-copy), so you will need to provide them somehow, either through a bundler or `importmap`.